HUGG/Tc_core/README.md

 #### Obtaining the executables

-The easiest way to get up and running in Windows is to download the two executable files `RDAAM_He.exe` and `ketch_aft.exe` from the [latest code release](https://github.com/HUGG/Tc_core/releases/).
+The easiest way to get up and running in Windows is to download the two executable files `RDAAM_He` and `ketch_aft` from the [latest code release](https://github.com/HUGG/Tc_core/releases/).

 #### Installing the executables